Home Page

 Directly to WBAN!

 History-First Female boxer (along with opponent) to be licensed as a professional female boxer in the sport in the state of UTAH and MONTANA.
 Second female boxer to ever fight in the state of OREGON.
-Two-time Hall of Famer.
+Fox is a two-time Hall of Famer; Women's Boxing Historian creating the history-first Women's Boxing Website WBAN on the Internet; in 2023, contributor to the history of the Sport, in the Sky Sports documentary "Right to Fight" and included in the documentary.

 Sue TL Fox, pioneer former World Class Boxer, ranked #1 in the World in 1979, and creator/founder of WBAN. was named in the Feb.
 2012 Commemorative issue of Ring Magazine as one of the Top-Ten Most Influential female boxers of all time.